-Microsoft Pledges To Remove From The Atmosphere All The Carbon It's Ever Emitted
+Microsoft Pledges To Remove From The Atmosphere All The Carbon It Has Ever Emitted

 "It's not a new technology," says David Goldberg, a Columbia University research professor who studies carbon removal and storage.
 Small-scale installations are active now.
 But "scaling that technology up to where it could be very, very effective and viable for a large-scale capture and storage ... that's earlier in the development phase," Goldberg says.

-Microsoft is pledging to create a $1 billion fund to invest in developing such technology, similar to other climate-focused funds (including one spearheaded by Microsoft co-founder Bill Gates.)
+Microsoft is pledging to create a $1 billion fund to invest in developing such technology, similar to other climate-focused funds (including one spearheaded by Microsoft co-founder Bill Gates).

 Some environmental groups have long been skeptical of climate pledges that rely heavily on carbon removal.
 They've argued that such plans allow companies to avoid reducing their emissions, instead emitting carbon today while pledging to remove it — somehow — in the future.